Safewhere/CHTestSigningService/README.md

 1. Either clone the repository <https://github.com/Safewhere/CHTestSigningService.git> to `C:\CHTestSigningService`, or unpack the provided zip-file `CHTestSigningService.zip` to `C:\CHTestSigningService`.
 2. Open `C:\CHTestSigningService\Kombit.Samples.CHTestSigningService.sln` in Visual Studio, and build the solution.
 3. Make sure an SSL certificate that covers the DNS name `chtestsigningservice.projekt-stoettesystemerne.dk` is present in `LocalMachine\My` certificate store.
-4. Open the Hosts-file, and map the DNS name `chtestsigningservice.projekt-stoettesystemerne.dk` to localhost.
+4. Open the Hosts-file, and map the DNS name `chtestsigningservice.projekt-stoettesystemerne.dk` to `127.0.0.1`.
 5. Create a new IIS web application:
 	1. The `Site name` should be `chtestsigningservice.projekt-stoettesystemerne.dk`
 	2. The `Physical path`should be `C:\CHTestSigningService\Kombit.Samples.CHTestSigningService`